 In Italy, employees may be eligible for 13th and even 14th month bonus payments.

 Probationary periods are allowed in Italy but are limited to a maximum of six months for executives and high-level employees, and three months for other employees.

 Termination and severance

 An employee in Italy may only be terminated if there is a real and serious cause.
 Italian courts define just cause for dismissal as any serious breach by an employee, such as theft.
-But employers may terminate employees on justified grounds for less serious breaches, such as unexcused or repeated absences from work, or when the employer can objectively prove the business need for a termination, or for so-called subjective reasons including a breach of contractual obligations or negligence.
+But employers may terminate employees on justified grounds for less serious breaches, such as unexcused or repeated absences from work, when the employer can objectively prove the business need for a termination, or for so-called subjective reasons including a breach of contractual obligations or negligence.

 Dismissal without cause is considered abusive treatment, and the employee can be awarded damages of up to three years’ salary.

-In Italy, severance pay is entitled to every employee, even during a resignation or a termination for just cause.
+In Italy, every employee is entitled to severance pay, even during a resignation or a termination for just cause.
 Employers must set aside a certain amount of salary each month to cover employee severance.